2 ZERO HUNGER

 • Hokudai Marche Award / Hokudai Marche

 The Hokudai Marche Award was held as an annual event that brought together local farmers, food producers, students, and consumers.
-Through direct sales, knowledge sharing, and the recognition of outstanding initiatives in agriculture and food, the event introduced innovative approaches to farming, rural community development, and food-related problem-solving, and fostered new perspectives through collaboration between students and producers.
+Through direct sales, the exchange of practical knowledge, and the recognition of outstanding initiatives in agriculture and food, the event introduced innovative approaches to farming, rural community development, and food-related problem-solving, and fostered new perspectives through collaboration between students and producers.

 Alongside this, the Hokudai Marche, which started in 2009 under the theme “bringing Hokkaido’s food and agriculture to the people,” functioned as a direct-sales fair where producers and consumers interacted directly.
 It served as a venue to strengthen ties between producers and consumers and to widely promote the value of Hokkaido-grown food.